-Where the molecule belongs to a document with more than a single molecule, selection from among the different molecules may be made using either the document and buttons or the scroll bar at the bottom left of the screen.
+Where the molecule belongs to a document with more than a single molecule, selection from among the different molecules may be made using either the diand buttons or the scroll bar at the bottom left of the screen.
 Clicking on at the bottom left of the screen animates the display of molecules in the document, that is, steps through them sequentially.
 Animation speed is controlled from the Settings tab (Preferences... under the Options menu; Chapter 25).
-Clicking on document is open (Spreadsheet under the Display menu; Chapter 22), selection can also be made by clicking on the molecule label at the left of the spreadsheet.
+Clicking on steps the animation.
+If the spreadsheet associated with the document is open (Spreadsheet under the Display menu; Chapter 22), selection can also be made by clicking on the molecule label at the left of the spreadsheet.